Viveza criolla

-It is a philosophy of progress along the line of least resistance and ignoring rules, a lack of sense of responsibility and consideration for others.
+It is a philosophy of progress along the line of least resistance, ignoring rules, and a lack of sense of responsibility and consideration for others.
 It extends to all social groups and throughout the entirety of society.
-In Argentina, it is predominantly associated to Buenos Aires and its inhabitants, the porteños.
+In Argentina, it is predominantly associated with Buenos Aires and its inhabitants, the porteños.
 Viveza criolla has been called "the principal cause of a moral, cultural, economic, social and political crisis".
-It is a similar concept to jeitinho brasileiro in Brazil.